miherna2-te/ThousandEyes/API/TESTS_TCP_INFORMATION/tests_tcp_info.md

 ## Execution
 Upon running the script, it prompts for your username and basic token for authentication.
 The script then fetches the account information using the `get_accounts()` function and displays it.

-A workbook is created to store the test information.
+A workbook is created to store the test information named **tests_tcp_info.xlsx**.
 The script generates a sheet named "ACCOUNTS" with the headers "AID" and "ACCOUNT_NAME".
 The headers are formatted with bold font and an orange background.

 For each account group, the script retrieves the corresponding tests using the `get_tests()` function.
 It creates a sheet for each account group (named after the account identifier) and populates it with the test details, including the headers "TEST_ID", "TEST_NAME", "TEST_TYPE", "PROTOCOL", "PROBE", and "PATH_TRACE_MODE".
 Similar to the "ACCOUNTS" sheet, the headers in each account sheet are formatted with bold font and an orange background.